 - Cashew Cheese Sauce - Because it isn’t mac and cheese without ultra-creamy vegan cheese sauce!

 - High-Speed blender

-- Add all ingredients to a high-speed blender (starting with ¼ cup of water) and blend until smooth.
+- While the chicken and pasta are cooking, add all of the Alfredo Sauce ingredients to a high-speed blender (starting with ¼ cup of water) and blend until smooth.
 If your sauce is too thick, add more water a tablespoon at a time until you get the consistency you’re looking for.

 PLEASE NOTE: Nutritional information data is computer generated and only an estimate so it should be used only as a guide.